Category Archives: Things to Do

 Discover Some of Canada’s Most Buzzed-About Destination Restaurants and Hotels

 The world’s wine critics aren’t the only ones with Niagara on their radar.
 Niagara made quite the impression on MICHELIN Guide inspectors, who visited Niagara for the first time in 2024.
 Restaurant Pearl Morissette received a highly coveted MICHELIN Star, as well as the Guide’s Green Star, for its robust sustainability efforts.
+More recently, this Niagara Benchlands gem was awarded number 1 in Canada’s Top 100 Restaurants list!
 Fat Rabbit, a restaurant and whole-animal butchery in St. Catharines, and Niagara-on-the-Lake’s Trius Winery Restaurant were recognized with recommendations from MICHELIN Guide Inspectors.
 Fat Rabbit was also recognized as one of Canada’s top ten restaurants in Air Canada’s Best New Restaurants listing, where it was also awarded the honour of Concept of the Year.

 Not to be outdone when it comes to earning critical acclaim, Niagara’s hotels are keeping pace with its restaurants and wineries.
 Earlier this year, U.S. News & World Report recognized a number of Niagara hotels in its prestigious Best Hotels In Canada listing.
 White Oaks Resort, Harbour House, Pillar and Post Inn and Spa, Sterling Inn and Spa, Queen’s Landing, and Oban Inn all received Top 100 recognition.